Liberty vs. UL Monroe NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Liberty and its opponents have combined for 56.5 points or more just once this season.
+- Liberty and its opponents have scored at least 56.5 points -- this matchup's over/under -- only once this year.

-- UL Monroe and its opponents have combined to score more than 56.5 points in two games this season.
+- UL Monroe's games have gone over 56.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 50.9, is 5.6 points fewer than Saturday's over/under.
+- Saturday's over/under is 5.6 points higher than the combined 50.9 PPG average of the two teams.

 - The 50.7 combined points per game that these two squads have allowed this season are 5.8 fewer than the 56.5 over/under in this contest.